West Nile Virus: Reporting and Surveillance

 Customer Service: 800-862-1013

-There is currently no available treatment or vaccine for West Nile virus.
+There is no specific treatment for West Nile virus.
 Over-the-counter pain relievers may be given to relieve the symptoms.
-In severe cases, patients may need to be hospitalized to receive supportive treatment.
+In severe cases, patients may need to be hospitalized to receive supportive care.